InversionSpaces/KEEP/proposals/refinement-classes.md

 a Kotlin compiler plugin.

 We believe this approach to have several benefits:
 - CDFA has better performance compared to SMT-solvers-based solutions.
-It is more important for practical applications than completeness offered by SMT solvers.
+It is more important for practical applications than completeness offered by SMT solvers
 - Compiler code reusage greatly simplifies development of this feature.
-No need to develop standalone tools.
+No need to develop standalone tools
-- Form of a compiler plugin makes this functionality an explicit opt-in.
+- Form of a compiler plugin makes this functionality an explicit opt-in

 However, it has disadvantages as well:
 - CDFA does not have the generality of SMT-solvers.
-Each kind of analysis should be developed separately.
+Each kind of analysis should be developed separately
-- At the moment, the corresponding API of the Kotlin compiler is unstable, so maintenance of the solution might require a lot of rewrites.
+- At the moment, the corresponding API of the Kotlin compiler is unstable, so maintenance of the solution might require a lot of rewrites

 # Challenges